lhl2xju/VSSTR/README.md

 # VSSTR
-# The project is based on source code from maskrcnn-benchmark (https://github.com/facebookresearch/maskrcnn-benchmark) and (TDSL) https://github.com/lanfeng4659/STR-TDSL.
+# The project is based on the source code of maskrcnn-benchmark (https://github.com/facebookresearch/maskrcnn-benchmark) and TDSL (https://github.com/lanfeng4659/STR-TDSL.).